E-bike Retailer Arrested as Battery Explodes, Highlighting the Danger of Lithium-Ion Batteries

 2. U.S. Consumer Product Safety Commission – The official government agency that provides safety information and warnings related to consumer products, including batteries.

-3. The New York Times – A leading news organization that covers various topics, including technological innovations and safety issues related to e-bikes and batteries.
+3. The New York Times – A leading news organisation that covers various topics, including technological innovations and safety issues related to e-bikes and batteries.

 4. BBC News – An international news service that reports on incidents and safety standards concerning electric vehicles and battery-related hazards.